3astbeast/RedTailIndicators/README.md

 ## 🛠 Installation

-1. Download the .cs file from the indicator's repository
+1. Download the `.cs` file from the indicator's repository
-2. Copy the .cs to documents\Ninja Trader 8\bin\custom\indicators
+2. Copy the `.cs` to `Documents\NinjaTrader 8\bin\Custom\Indicators`
-3. Open Ninja Trader (if not already open)
+3. Open NinjaTrader (if not already open)
-4. In control center, go to New --> Ninja Script Editor
+4. In Control Center, go to **New → NinjaScript Editor**
-5. Expand the Indicator Tree, find your new indicator, double click to open it
+5. Expand the Indicator tree, find your new indicator, double-click to open it
-6. At the top of the Editor window, click the "Compile" button
+6. At the top of the Editor window, click the **Compile** button
-7. That's it
+7. That's it!

-8. Please note that Market Structure and Auto VWAP have special installation instructions which can be found in the README in their repositories.
+> **Note:** Market Structure and Auto VWAP have special installation instructions which can be found in the README in their repositories.

 ## 📬 Contact